 For some of the best views at sunset, book a table at the Rooftop at the Providence G, the views are incredible and they have live music scheduled throughout the summer months.

 If you head downtown, you’ll be able to catch the fantastic ‘Waterfire’, an independent nonprofit organization who showcase a powerful work of art that illuminates the three rivers of downtown Providence, lighting over 80 bonfires.
 They are lit just after sunset and remain lit until midnight!
+When it comes to where to stay in Providence, you’ve got plenty of options there, too.

 Go Fruit Picking